Japik-org/Japik/README.md

 You can modify live cycle queue (controller) in any time.
 Like add more init implementations from another init implementation!

 Name (```name```) for LiveCycleImpl are used for identify them.
-When any exception (Throwable) occurs, you will se that name in logs.
+When any exception (Throwable) occurs, you will see that name in logs.
 Also, you can remove them from queue if you know names.
-When some exception occurs during live cycle operation, it does not empty the live cycle queue.
-So you can try executing the last operation to successfully finish it.
+Successfully finished LiveCycleImpl will be removed from the queue.
+When any exception occurs during live cycle operation, it will not be removed from the live cycle queue.
+So you can change something and then try execute the same live cycle operation (init/start/stop/...) to successfully finish it.

 When some live cycle operation fails, that element will be set to status ```BROKEN```.
 Be careful, is allowed to execute any live cycle operation while status is ```BROKEN```.
 So the best way to resolve that status is to stop and then, if still broken, destroy the element.